rod-dot-codes/git-sweep-merged-and-stale/README.rst

       upgrade-libs
       derp-removal

-    To delete them, run again with `git-sweep cleanup --skip=develop`
+    To delete them, run again with `git-sweep-merged-and-stale cleanup --skip=develop`

-Once git-sweep finds the branches, you'll be asked to confirm that you wish to delete them.
+Once git-sweep-merged-and-stale finds the branches, you'll be asked to confirm that you wish to delete them.

 ::